 “The details and history of local conditions, instruments, operating procedures, data processing algorithms and other factors pertinent to interpreting data (i.e. metadata) should be documented and treated with the same care as the data themselves.”

+Metadata can be quite static, for example, the exposure of an instrument at a fixed station, or it can change with every observation, such as the date/time of occurrence of precipitation.
+Metadata can even consist of observations of other (auxiliary) observed variables.

 The WIGOS Metadata Standard (WMDS) specifies the metadata elements that exist and that are to be recorded and reported.
 It has been implemented in OSCAR/Surface (OSCAR stands for Observing Systems Capability Analysis and Review) which is the WMO's official authoritative repository of metadata, on surface-based meteorological, climatological, hydrological and other related environmental observations that are required for international exchange.
 OSCAR/Surface is one of the components of the WIGOS Information Resources (WIR).